 i.
 Borrowing in foreign currency

-- Resident companies are free to obtain any amount of foreign currency borrowing from:
+a) Resident entities are free to borrow any amount of foreign currency borrowing from:

 ii.
 Borrowing in ringgit

-- Resident individuals are free to obtain ringgit borrowing of any amount from non-resident immediate family members and up to RM1 million in aggregate from non-resident non-bank companies or other non-resident individuals for use in Malaysia.
+- Up to RM1 million in aggregate from any non-resident other than non-resident financial institutions for use in Malaysia.

 Import and export of goods and services

-All proceeds from the export of goods must be repatriated to Malaysia in full as per the sales contract which must not exceed six months from the date of export.
+All proceeds from the export of goods must be received and repatriated directly and immediately to Malaysia in full as per the export sales contract which must not exceed six months from the date of export shipment.
 Settlement with the non-residents can be undertaken in ringgit or foreign currency.

 Foreign currency accounts

-For more information on the foreign exchange administration rules of Malaysia, please visit http://www.bnm.gov.my/fxadmin.
+For further details on the foreign exchange administration rules of Malaysia, please visit http://www.bnm.gov.my/fxadmin.